 - Sustaining Tribal Civic Engagement, Sovereignty, and Self-Determination (including non-partisan Get Out the Vote or civic education)

 - Shifting the Narrative and Increasing Visibility of Contemporary Indigenous Community

-- Building Indigenous Economy and Entrepreneurship (projects that provide training, networking, and education opportunities)
+- Promoting Indigenous Leadership and Entrepreneurship Skills and Experiences (projects that provide training, networking, and education opportunities)